T-lang3/CSE356/Warmup2/README.md

 In order to bring this online, first download docker, then do "docker compose up -d" or "docker-compose up -d" to bring up the containers.
 Then you should be able to go to http://tim.cse356.compas.cs.stonybrook.edu/

+For some reason, flask-session is not working, so use docker exec to go into python and install it manually